The number of fiberings of a surface bundle over a surface: Introduction

 { \bf Acknowledgements}

-The author would like to thank Nick Salter, Ben O'Connor and Nir Gadish for their discussions relating to this topic and correcting the paper.
+The author would like to thank Nick Salter, Ben O'Connor and Nir Gadish for their discussions related to this topic and for correcting the paper.
+She is grateful to anonymous referees, to Justin Lanier and to Dan Margalit for many helpful suggestions.
 She would also like to extend her warmest thanks to Benson Farb for asking the question, for his extensive comments and for his invaluable support from start to finish.